meenzen/nixos/README.md

 ## Hetzner Dedicated Server

-This is how to10.
-110. tall NixOS on a Hetzner dedicated server using kexec and disko.
+This is how to install NixOS on a Hetzner dedicated server using kexec and disko.

 1. Boot the Hetzner rescue system (Linux)
 2. SSH into the rescue system using the provided password